 Help Us Restore and Save a Berlin Landmark!

-The congregation has accepted the offer of 44,625 Euro by organ builder Jost Truthmann to refurbish and restore the organ.
-Mr. Truthmann has also broken down the restoration into smaller phases to give the congregation time to raise the necessary funds.
-Phase I will repair the most immediate problem areas and include a general tuning.
-This phase will cost approximately 9,163 Euro including taxes.
-We have successfully raised enough funds to begin phase I. We would like to complete the project and are seeking to raise over the next three years 35,600 Euros.
-This gives us a target goal of 11,667 Euro per year.
+The congregation has accepted the offer by organ builder Jost Truthmann to refurbish and restore the organ.
+Mr. Truthmann broke down the restoration into four smaller phases to give the congregation time to raise the necessary funds.
+Phases I through III have been successfully completed.
+To finalize the project, we are seeking to raise 18,000 euros.

-- Phase III to begin in 2017 (500th Anniversary of the Protestant Reformation!)
+- Phase III planned to begin 2017 (500th anniversary of the Protestant Reformation!)

 - Phase IV planned to finish by 2018

 Please consider a tax-deductible donation and click here for the various options available.